eclipse/imagen/docs/guide/programming-environ/index.md

 nav_order: 4
 ---

-# Programming Environment for ImageN
+# Programming Environment

 This chapter describes how to get started programming with Eclipse ImageN.

 3.1 Introduction
 -------------------------------------

-An imaging operation within ImageN is summarized in the following four
+An imaging operation within ImageN is summarized in the following four steps:
-steps:

 1. Obtain the source image or images.
-Images may be obtained in one of three ways (see [Chapter 4, \"Image Acquisition and Display](../acquisition)\"):
+Images may be obtained in one of three ways (see [Chapter 4, \"Image Acquisition and Display\"](../acquisition)):

+   a.
+Load from an image file such as GIF, TIFF, or JPEG

+   b.
+Fetch the image from another data source, such as a remote server

+   c.
+Generate the image internally

 2. Define the imaging graph.
 This is a two part process:

+   a.
+Define the image operators (see [Section 3.6, \"JAI API Operators\"](#operators) )

+   b.
+Define the parent/child relationship between sources and sinks

 3. Evaluate the graph using one of three execution models:

+   a.
+Rendered execution model (Immediate mode - see [Section 3.3.1, \"Rendered Graphs\"](#rendered)

+   b.
+Renderable execution model (Deferred mode - see [Section 3.3.2, \"Renderable Graphs\"](#renderable)

+   c.
+Remote execution model (Remote mode - see Section 3.4, "Remote Execution")

 4. Process the result.
 There are four possible destinations:

+   a.
+Save the image in a file

+   b.
+Display the image on the screen

+   c.
+Print the image on a printer or other output device

+   d.
+Send the image to another API, such as Swing

 3.2 An Overview of Graphs
 ----------------------------------------------

-In JAI, any operation is defined as an object.
+In ImageN, any operation is defined as an object.
 An operator object is instantiated with zero or more image sources and other parameters that define the operation.
 Two or more operators may be strung together so that the first operator becomes an image source to the next operator.